Zzch25/JavaAndCPPEarlyCode/JAVA_VERY_EARLY/README.txt

 This code is the earliest I have on record aside from Pong.
 It is from early highschool and later on before college.
+Note the netbeans project was incomplete.
+I ran out of time as I had challeneged myself to do it in slightly over 24 hours.
+Netbeans proved to have a steeper learning curve than expected.